apache/celix/bundles/pubsub/pubsub_admin_udp_mc/README.md

 ## Shortcomings

 1. Per topic a random portnr is used for creating an endpoint.
 It is theoretical possible that for 2 topic the same endpoint is created.
 2. For every message a 32 bit random message ID is generated to discriminate segments of different messages which could be sent at the same time.
 It is theoretically possible that there are 2 equal message ID's at the same time.
-But since the mesage ID is valid only during the transmission of a message (maximum some milliseconds with large messages) this is not very plausible.
+But since the message ID is valid only during the transmission of a message (maximum some milliseconds with large messages) this is not very plausible.
 3. When sending large messages, these messages are segmented and sent after each other.
 This could cause UDP-buffer overflows in the kernel.
-A solution could be to add a delay between sending of the segements but this will introduce extra latency.
+A solution could be to add a delay between sending of the segments but this will introduce extra latency.
 4. A Hash is created, using the message definition, to identify the message type.
 When 2 messages generate the same hash something will terribly go wrong.
 A check should be added to prevent this (or another way to identify the message type).
 This problem is also valid for the other admins.